-Editor’s Note: Michael Dean, founding partner at AgFunder, led our investment in Ai Palette, our first in Singapore and second in Asia.
-We invested as part of a S$1.45 million ($1.04 million) seed round led by Decacorn Capital, an investor in Lyft, Snapchat, Spotify and Postmates.
+Michael Dean, founding partner at AgFunder, led the firm’s investment in Ai Palette – its first in Singapore and second in Asia.
+AgFunder invested as part of a $1.04 million seed round led by Decacorn Capital, an investor in Lyft, Snapchat, Spotify, and Postmates.

 That’s incredibly costly for large CPG companies — think billions of dollars — particularly as they try to stay relevant amid a rapidly-growing, and often very successful, startup CPG ecosystem.

 Seeing the massive opportunity to reduce failures and direct that investment into products consumers actually want, we’ve just invested in Ai Palette.
 It’s a Singapore-based SaaS startup that’s working to address these problems in the $4 trillion FMCG (fast-moving consumer goods) industry.